Last Updated on November 9, 2023 by Laura Teso

 The garden of Villa Badoer is small but beautiful, with some benches on the bottom and two wonderful magnolias on the sides of the Villa.
 There was a dog hanging around.
 And now I must confess that I am afraid of dogs.
 I was worried but he paid no attention to us at all.
 To the left of the Villa there is the toilet, spacious and clean.

 A very curious thing was seeing a young man in the garden that has remained in ecstasy in front of the Villa the whole time of our visit, and beyond.
-Later, while visiting the small museum, the young man came in and talked a bit with the staff.
-Well, he had arrived there by bicycle, leaving home at 6 am!
-55 km from a small town of the Euganean Hills in about 4 hours.
+Later, he came in and talked a bit with the staff.
+Well, he had arrived there by bicycle in about 4 hours.
 I saw his bike, and it was a normal bike without gears (is gear the correct word?).
 Congratulations to him, especially because he had to get back home!

 Back to us.
 In conclusion I was glad to discover this Villa.
-Apart from us and the bike-guy there was no one else, so we were able to enjoy the visit with calm and intimacy.
 The weather was nice and sitting in the garden to admire the structure was pleasant, even romantic.
 The staff members were really friendly and smiling.
 The price is correct.
 If you are in the area, I recommend a visit.

 - Beautiful Villa with an intimate atmosphere